ghc-proposals/ghc-proposals/proposals/0000-unify-type-level-literals.rst

     type family Mod (m :: b) (n :: b) :: b type family Log2 (m :: b) :: b

-A new type family will be added, ``Data.Type.Equality.Cmp``, to provide a uniform interface for comparisons.
+A new type family will be added, ``Data.Type.Equality.Compare``, to provide a uniform interface for comparisons.

 ::